dimitryjl23/Bare-Metal-Trials/L432KC/Blink_LED_Plus_UART_Print/README.md

-Goal: We blink an LED until the end of time.\
+Goal: We blink a health LED using a timer and print hello world to a console via UART Tx from MCU to a CPU which has a serial terminal.

-This is the first iteration of the bare metal programming Trials.
-I will try my best to explain what I have in these mini projects.
+Explanation:

 Linker Script: linker.ld